1millionwomentotech/toolkitten/summer-of-code/week-10/day2.md

 * LateUpdate()
 * FixedUpdate()

-* Unity execution Order of events : https://docs.unity3d.com/Manual/ExecutionOrder.html
+Unity execution Order of events : https://docs.unity3d.com/Manual/ExecutionOrder.html <br />
+Lets test this with Logs - Unity console

+### If we have time - some debugging tools